 Mr. Roussel has been in Cambodia for five years, and had previously been in Vietnam in the 1990s.

 Perhaps the MRC’s Council Study is an example.
 It was a good initiative that took a long time.
-It is a pity that it seems now to be a bit forgotten now.
+It is a pity that it seems to be a bit forgotten now.
+There has been minimal reflection and no influence on national decisions strategies.
 We do not see much reflection on how the study will impact the member countries; there are no strategies for addressing it.
 On the contrary – Laos continues with business as usual.
 Last year, they announced several new mainstream dams.
 There has not been a positive outcome from this.

 The MRC has developed many interesting tools and a lot of knowledge.
-But less on what to do with it, and how it will assist sustainable development.
+But less focus on what to do with it, and how it will assist sustainable development.
 For example, the Don Sahong.
 Cambodia resisted this dam because of its concerns for its fisheries, but then, when it was completed, started buying electricity from it.

 In Africa, the EU is investing in biodiversity conservation, and also ‘critical watersheds’.
 There is nothing like this here.
 Again, Mr. Roussel thinks, this is because of sovereignty.